 Stress is a normal human emotion that we encounter in challenging situations.
 However, chronic stress can lead to anxiety and depression if not handled properly.
 Stress and anxiety are two sides of the same coin: excessive or prolonged stress provokes anxiety; prolonged or extreme stress exhausts the body’s natural coping mechanisms, leaving you vulnerable to negative thinking and unhealthy behaviors.

 However, stress and anxiety aren’t a permanent fixture in your life.
 You have the power to manage these emotions by changing your behavior, mindset, habits, support system and environment.
+Breathing is also widely considered as one of the most crucial mind-body emotional regulation skills to help you master anxiety and cope with stress.

 Make Time for Yourself